Most patients requiring an artificial airway can be managed with tracheal intubation, which can be

 Typical curved blade approach: The operator indirectly lifts the epiglottis and moves it out of the line of site by advancing the blade into the vallecula and pressing against the hyoepiglottic ligament

-Success with the curved blade depends on the proper positioning of the blade tip in the vallecula and the direction of the lifting force (see figure Bimanual laryngoscopy).
+Success with the curved blade depends on the proper positioning of the blade tip in the vallecula and the direction of the lifting force (see figure Bimanual laryngoscopy Bimanual laryngoscopy Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more ).
 Lifting the epiglottis by either technique reveals the posterior laryngeal structures (arytenoid cartilages, interarytenoid notch), glottis, and vocal cords.
 If the tip of the blade is too deep, laryngeal landmarks may be entirely bypassed, and the dark, round hole of the esophagus may be mistaken for the glottis opening.

-If identifying structures is difficult, manipulating the larynx with the right hand placed on the anterior neck (allowing the right and left hands to work together) may optimize the laryngeal view (see figure Bimanual laryngoscopy).
+If identifying structures is difficult, manipulating the larynx with the right hand placed on the anterior neck (while continuing to hold the laryngoscope in the left hand ) may optimize the laryngeal view (see figure Bimanual laryngoscopy Bimanual laryngoscopy Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more ).
 Another technique involves lifting the head higher (lifting at the occiput, not atlanto-occipital extension), which distracts the jaw and improves the line of sight.
 Head elevation is inadvisable in patients with potential cervical spine injury and is difficult in the morbidly obese (who must be placed in a ramped or head-elevated position beforehand).